emmameinert/minishell/README.md

 # minishell - a Unix project

-Minishell is a self written shell, similar to bash with limited functions.
+Minishell is a self written shell in C, similar to bash with limited functions.

 It has a prompt, a history, can pipe and redirect.
 It covers some self coded builtins and can access the bash builtins as well.